Battle of Timetrine: The battle

 Finally, one of the vehicles was again located at a stop later in the night.
 At dawn, the French forces deployed two Puma helicopters which deposited about thirty soldiers of the 1st Marine Infantry Parachute Regiment.
 The soldiers were dropped about 2–5 miles from the jihadists.
 The French then moved towards the AQIM camp supported by a Tiger helicopter, an Atlantic-2 aircraft, and an Harfang drone.
 But AQIM fighters covered in blankets spotted the French and opened fire on them, without inflicting any damage due to poor sight caused by darkness.
-The French, equipped with binoculars of night vision, was able to accurately return fire.
+The French, equipped with night vision, were able to accurately return fire.
 Subsequently, two and a half kilometers further north, the second group of jihadists also engages in the combat.
 In total, about fifteen Islamists took part in the confrontation.
 For its part, the Tiger opened fire and killed several AQIM.
 The Tiger was narrowly missed by a rocket of an RPG-7 fired by the fighters of the second group, whose fighters were in turn shot by the riposte of the Tiger.
 The parachutists then progressed to a rocky hill that overlooked the area and seized three vehicles abandoned by the jihadists.
 The latter was positioned at the foot of the rocky peak and opened fire on the French as they arrived one kilometer from them.
 A sniper duel began and continued for several hours.
 Finally, the paratroopers received reinforcements, and then launched the final assault on the mound.
 The last jihadists tried to throw themselves on the soldiers in a final kamikaze attack, but they were each time eliminated before being able to detonate their explosive belts.
 At the end of the fight, all the jihadists were killed.
 The French soldiers then searched the vehicles and corpses of the AQIM fighters, recognizing a commander among them, Mohamed Lemine Ould El-Hassen, one of the four brigades of AQIM.
 On June 16, 2013, AQIM officially confirmed the death of Mohamed Lemine Ould El-Hassen at the same time as that of Abdelhamid Abou Zeid.
 The statement does not specify the date, nor the place of his death, just stated that he was killed during "the last engagements with enemy forces in northern Mali ".